FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 Since $T^\ast M$ is I-Lagrangian, $\Lambda_\tau$ also is: this is the complex Lagrangian deformation of $T^* M$ that we announced.
 The one form $\Im \theta$ is thus closed on $\Lambda_\tau$.
 The global description as the image of $T^\ast M$ implies the existence of a global solution $H_\tau$ on $\Lambda_\tau$ to the equation $\mathrm{d}H_\tau = - \Im\theta_{|\Lambda_\tau}$.
 Since $G$ is a symbol, $H_\tau$ also is.
 Since $T^\ast M$ is R-symplectic, $\Lambda_\tau$ also is for $\tau$ small enough, so that $\omega_R^n / n!$ defines a volume form $\mathrm{d}\alpha$ on $\Lambda_\tau$.

 Let $P$ be a semi-classical differential operator with analytic coefficients, with (analytic) principal symbol $p$.
-Then for $u$ analytic and $\tau$ small enough, we will see in Chapter \ref{part:FBI} that under relevant hypotheses, we have
+Then for $u$ analytic and $\tau$ small enough, we will see in Chapter \ref{part:FBI} that under relevant assumptions, we have

 Here, we have identified $p$ with its holomorphic extension.
 The idea of the method is to consider (instead of $L^2(M)$) the space

 (here $u$ is assumed to be in a space of hyperfunctions we will define precisely later on).
 On $\mathcal{H}_{\Lambda_\tau}$, the operator $P$ has an effective principal symbol $p_{|\Lambda_\tau}$, which may be (if $G$ is suitably chosen) more elliptic than $p_{|T^\ast M}$.